I actually think Trump versus Fox News, at least the incarnation of last week is over.

 And those results have been echoed in the public policy polling poll that was just released about a half hour ago, maybe 45 minutes ago.

-And the second place is right here.
+In Iowa, Trump is at 19%, and the second place is right here.

 Jeb Bush at 11, Carly Fi Arena at 10, which is way up for her.

-Cruz was flat at uh at 9%.
+Cruz was flat at 9%.

-But others who did well, by the way, in that debate, Carly did great in her five o'clock debate, and and Cruz did well, and apparently a lot of people liked what Ben Carson did as well.
+But others who did well, by the way, in that debate, Carly did great in her 5 o'clock debate, and Cruz did well.

-So take a brief time out, we'll come back.
+So take a brief time out.

-Much more as you know.
+Much more, as you know.

 There's always much more at this time of the program.